-Importantly, KREST also maintains a robust and multifaceted liquidity position, representing 35% of net asset value ("NAV") as of June 30, 2023.
-We believe this liquidity position should enable the Fund to provide a level of liquidity to investors of up to 5% of NAV through quarterly repurchases going forward, while also positioning the Fund to capitalize on new investment opportunities that arise.
+KREST has maintained a robust and multifaceted liquidity position, representing 32% of net asset value ("NAV") as of December 31, 2023.
+(2) We believe this should enable the Fund to continue providing a level of liquidity to investors of up to 5% of NAV through quarterly repurchases (3), while also positioning the Fund to capitalize on the attractive investment opportunities that may arise in the upcoming months and quarters due to market dislocations and volatility.